grisu/gricli/src/main/resources/help/commands/view.md

 The command can also print the contents of a remote file without reference to a jobname.
 In this case, a full path name is required.

+Also, if the only argument you specify is a name of a current job, both stdout & stderr are displayed.

 Note: Local file paths (e.g ~/myfile) are not currently supported.
 To view a local file use the 'exec' command e.g:

     exec cat /my/local/file